Hypothyroidism vs. Hyperthyroidism: Do You Know the Difference?

 What are the best tests to request if you suspect a thyroid condition?

-Although most healthcare providers heavily rely on the TSH test (Thyroid Stimulating Hormone), appropriately diagnosing a thyroid condition requires more extensive testing as the key is to determine the cause of the over stimulation or lessened activity of the thyroid.
+Although most healthcare providers heavily rely on the TSH (Thyroid Stimulating Hormone), appropriately diagnosing a thyroid condition requires more extensive testing as the key is to determine the cause of the overstimulation or lessened activity of the thyroid.

-Solely relying on TSH numbers is not recommended because it does not provide vital information about your thyroid such as how much thyroid hormone is being released, how much us stored, if your body is properly converting thyroid hormone for use, and if your thyroid is currently under attack.
+Solely relying on TSH numbers alone is not recommended because it does not provide vital information about your thyroid such as how much thyroid hormone is being released, how much is stored, if your body is properly converting thyroid hormone for use, and even if your thyroid is currently under attack.

 In functional medicine (which focuses on creating balance in all of the body’s systems), thorough testing is crucial for helping the patient reach optimal health.
-This also means that functional medicine providers use a different lab range system as the goal is to help the individual feel better based on his or her situation (including symptoms AND lab markers) and not based on the conventional ranges that focus on stabilizing individuals as a population (while only focusing the lab markers).
+This also means that functional medicine providers use a different lab range system as the goal is to help the individual feel better based on his or her situation and not based on the conventional ranges that focus on stabilizing individuals as a population.

 Therefore, if you truly want to get a thorough picture of the health of your thyroid, it is recommended that you request the following tests from your provider:

 TSH: A higher TSH level can indicate that the hypothalamus is causing the pituitary gland to overwork and also be a sign that thyroid function may be low.
 Remember that TSH is not to be used as the only test to determine good thyroid health.
 Just because the TSH level is “in range” does not indicate that your thyroid is producing enough hormones to keep up with your body’s demand.

 Functional medicine optimal range: 1.8-2.5 mlU/L